hturnbull93/hturnbull93/README.md

 # Harry Turnbull

-After graduating university with a Masters in Life Sciences, got my start with programming at my first job, where I built simple web scrapers in Microsoft VBA to automate tasks.
+After graduating university with a Masters in Life Sciences, I got to grips with programming at my first job, where I built simple web scrapers in Microsoft VBA to automate tasks.
 Many jobs I've had since then have touched on programming, which has been the thing I found most interesting about them.

 I have been a self-trained freelance web developer for the past three years, but I wanted to get on to the next level.
 This passion led me to train at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp) in order to become a professional software developer.